Packaging and recycling

 *excludes label and cap

-Building blocks to becoming circular
+Building blocks for becoming more circular

 LINEAR ECONOMY